 Yesterday I left Taos early for Albuquerque with my daughter Angelica.

 We have been on an ongoing mission to procure my temporary Green Card (Alien Registration – I’m South African), until my new one arrives.
 It’s a long story, but mine was misplaced or lost (together with my passport), so needless to say I was a bit worried.
+Others going through similar situations may want to take a look at this guide to the H1B to Green Card process.

 Especially considering our current climate…Change is afoot and one needs to be prepared.